jubatus/website/source/en/fv_convert.rst

    "num_types": {},
    "num_rules": [
      { "key": "*",  "type": "num" }
-   ]
+   ],
+   "binary_types": {},
+   "binary_rules": []
  }

 Datum
 -----

-It is very simple key-value called "datum" that we can use as a data type in Jubatus. datum has two key-value's.
+It is very simple key-value called "datum" that we can use as a data type in Jubatus. datum has three key-value's.
 One is "string_values", whose key and value are both string data.
-The other is "num_values", whose key is string data as string_values is, but value is numeric data.
+The second is "num_values", whose key is string data as string_values is, but value is numeric data.
+The last is "binary_values", whose key is string data as string_values is, but value is arbitrary binary data.
 We can store in string_values arbitrary text data such as name, text, profession etc.
-And we can store in num_values arbitrary numeric data such as age, income, the number of access etc. as a floating value.
+We can store in num_values arbitrary numeric data such as age, income, the number of access etc. as a floating value.
+And, we can store in binary_values arbitrary binary data such as multimedia data like images and sounds.
-The data-conversion module extracts features which are used in machine learning tasks from these two types of data.
+The data-conversion module extracts features which are used in machine learning tasks from these three types of data.
 Each key-value is represented neither as a map type nor a dictionary type, but as a set of pairs of keys and values for efficiency.
 The following is an example of a datum.